polkadot-fellows/RFCs/text/corejam.md

 total_weight_requirement <= weight_per_package
 ```

-Because of this, Work Statement builders must be aware of any upcoming alterations to `max_cores` and build Statements which are in accordance with it not at present but also in the near future when it may have changed.
+Because of this, Work Report builders must be aware of any upcoming alterations to `max_cores` and build Statements which are in accordance with it not at present but also in the near future when it may have changed.

 #### Join and `prune`